lucas-homer/cohort-002-skill-building/exercises/06-memory-project-work/06.01-semantic-recall-on-memories/explainer/readme.md

 <!-- VIDEO -->

 Let's implement memory extraction to automatically capture and update permanent information from conversations.

+Recommendation: cherry-pick this, then tweak the system prompt to your liking.
+We've covered most of this in the skill-building, but you can never have too much practice writing prompts.

 ### Steps To Complete